 One aspect of reviving the XMods parts that I have involves figuring out what I need to fix to get the shorter chassis running again.
 I had originally taken it apart to figure out how it all worked many years ago, so I'm starting from a partial deconstruction of the chassis.
-At this point, I'm hoping for a bit of a refresher on the mechanics and to hopefully understand what parts I'd need to hijack or modify to get this thing back running again if the main board isn't working as intended.
+At this point, I'm hoping for a bit of a refresher on the mechanics and to catalog the parts I'd need to hijack or modify to get this thing back running again if the main board isn't working as intended.
 After a little breaking, I'm going to put it back together and power it up to see what's functioning.

 Here's an example of a working chassis.
 This is a longer version meant for use with the 2005 Ford Mustang body.

 The rear drivetrain isn't too complicated, although I will need to find the right motor and gearing to get it hooked up again.
 I will also need to find a pair of special screws used to mount the hubs so that they can flex up and down.

 Moving to the front of the vehicle, we have a similar setup, except that the hubs also allow for the mounting of the steering rack (which itself is currently missing).

 This chassis has a front differential because it has the all wheel drive kit installed.
 The geometry of the differential is missing an embedded gear so it can be more compact than the rear differential which is driven directly from the motor.